ATM2100/GuidedWalkThroughOfLinux/Guide.md

 ```
 It is worth noting that all of these require elevated privileges.
 You must run these commands with `sudo` or as root to get them to work.

 Whenever you do anything with a package manager, you should update and upgrade before doing anything else.
 As a new user, I was very confused about the difference between updating and upgrading.
 These two commands have distinct purposes, so it is important to do both correctly.
 Packages are in repositories and receive changes based on distribution.
 Note that just because two distributions use the same package manager does not mean the packages are identical.
-If you want to update where the package manager thinks all the repositories are and that it knows the most recent version of all the packages, then you run an update.
+Running `apt update` updates the repositories on your computer to match the most recent updates of the distributions current repositories.
 If you want to ensure that all the packages currently installed on your machine are up to date, you do an upgrade.
 Please note that you should always run the update first to install the most recent packages when you upgrade.

 I can not emphasize how important updating and upgrading are before doing anything else with a package manager.
 Finding the right package is a skill, but the internet can help.
 You should expect to learn how to use `apt search`, `apt list`, and `apt cache` at some point, but it is not a necessary starting skill of the Linux experience if you want to learn how to find your own.